 Basic Restorative Practices

-Experience a thorough introduction to restorative practices during our cornerstone event.
+Experience a thorough introduction to restorative practices in our cornerstone event.

 Facilitating Restorative Conferences

-Instructional videos and in-depth experiential activities teach you to facilitate a restorative conference, in which everyone impacted by wrongdoing can share how they have been affected and have a say in how to repair the harm.
-This formal circle is used to address negative incidents and fosters more positive outcomes than mere punishment in education, criminal justice, youth work, organizational and other settings.
+On days three and four, participants will explore in depth a formal restorative justice process for addressing harm and wrongdoing.
+Through instructional videos and in-depth experiential activities, you will learn how to facilitate a restorative conference, in which everyone impacted by wrongdoing can share how they have been affected and have a say in how to repair the harm.
+This formal circle is used to address incidents where harm has occurred and fosters more positive outcomes than mere punishment in education, criminal justice, youth work, organizational and other settings.

 Apply this event toward Graduate Coursework